 Handling such reports or concerns can be especially complicated and we will follow the principles as set out in Keeping children safe in education.
-The UK Council for Internet Safety also provides the following guidance to support school staff and designated safeguarding leads: Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk).
+The UK Council for Internet Safety also provides the following guidance to support school staff and designated safeguarding leads: Movement of the principles as set out in Keeping children safe in education.
+The UK Council for Internet Safety also provides the following guidance to support school staff and designated safeguarding leads: <a href="Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk).